-Name Description Magnuson-Stevens Fishery Conservation and Management Act, 16 U.S.C. § 1801 et seq.
-NMFS Recovery Plan, CR DPS Steelhead (2007) Salmon Enhancement Program, 77.95 RCW Essential Fish Habitat (EFH) for coho and Chinook salmon, as defined by the Magnuson-Stevens Fishery Conservation and Management Act, is found in the Klickitat subbasin.
-BPA is consulting with NMFS regarding potential impacts to EFH and ESA-listed MCR steelhead.
-The Proposed Action is consistent with elements of the state's Klickitat Salmon Recovery and Enhancement Programs.
-Bald Eagle and Golden Eagle Protection Act of 1940, 16 U.S.C. § 668-668d No bald eagle or golden eagle nests have been documented or observed within the construction limits or immediate project vicinity (Yakama Nation 2018).
+Name Description Bald Eagle and Golden Eagle Protection Act of 1940, 16 U.S.C. § 668-668d No bald eagle or golden eagle nests have been documented or observed within the construction limits or immediate project vicinity (Yakama Nation 2018).
 Though there is not old growth habitat within the construction limits, BPA and the contractor would avoid removing large diameter trees to the extent feasible to maintain possible roosting and nesting habitat.
 Large trees would be surveyed for active nests prior to removal, if necessary.
-Migratory Bird Treaty Act, 16 U.S.C. § 703- 712 Responsibilities to Federal Agencies to Protect Migratory Birds, Executive Order 13186 Birds protected by the Migratory Bird Treaty Act may be present in the project vicinity; however, no impacts to known routes or protected wildlife areas for migratory birds would occur as a result of the Proposed Action.
-Potential impacts on nesting northern spotted owls are discussed in Section 3.16.
+Migratory Bird Treaty Act, 16 U.S.C. § 703-712 Responsibilities to Federal Agencies to Protect Migratory Birds, Executive Order 13186 Birds protected by the Migratory Bird Treaty Act may be present in the project vicinity; however, no impacts to known routes or protected wildlife areas for migratory birds would occur as a result of the Proposed Action.
+Potential impacts on nesting northern spotted owls are discussed in Section 3.7.
 BPA would implement mitigation measures to avoid impacts to nesting and foraging habitat for protected birds.
 Fish and Wildlife Conservation Act, 16 U.S.C. § 2901 et seq.
 Fish and Wildlife Coordination Act, 16 U.S.C. § 661 et seq.
-BPA is preparing a Biological Assessment to support its consultation with the USFWS and would incorporate actions to avoid and minimize potential impacts on fish and wildlife resources (Table 2-2).
+BPA prepared a Biological Assessment to support its consultation with the USFWS and would incorporate actions to avoid and minimize potential impacts on fish and wildlife resources (Table 2-2).
 Pacific Northwest Electric Power Planning and Conservation Act, 6 U.S.C. § 839 et seq.
 This EA addresses the environmental review portion of Step 2 of the Council's three-step process for artificial production programs.

 Name Description Clean Water Act, 33 U.S.C. § 1251 et seq.
 Floodplain/Wetlands Environmental Review Requirements, 10 CFR 1022.12 Floodplain Management, Executive Order 11988 Protection of Wetlands, Executive Order 11990 National Pollutant Discharge Elimination System, 40 CFR 122 BPA delineated two depressional wetlands and the ordinary high water marks for the Klickitat River and Indian Ford A Spring in May and September 2019.
 In December 2019, the USACE issued a jurisdictional determination that Wetlands A and B, Rearing Pond 24 Outfall, Indian Ford A Spring, and the Klickitat River were waters of the U.S. BPA prepared and submitted a Joint Aquatic Resource Permit Application to achieve project compliance with Sections 401 and 404 of the CWA, floodplain development considerations, and shoreline development permitting.
 The project would have no effect on identified wetlands, and USACE stated that no permit was required (Evan Carnes, USACE, letter to Mary Todd Haight, BPA, August 5, 2022) because project activities do not involve a discharge of dredged or fill material to any waters of the US.
-BPA would require the contractor to obtain any necessary stormwater management permits for construction activities and implement a stormwater management plan for the duration of the project.
+BPA would direct the contractor to obtain any necessary stormwater management permits for construction activities and implement a stormwater management plan for the duration of the project.
 The hatchery will continue to comply with EPA's NPDES general permit for hatchery operations.
 Washington Shoreline Management Act, 90.58 RCW The shoreline of the Klickitat River within Yakama Nation Reservation boundaries is not subject to state jurisdiction.
 Clean Air Act, 42 U.S.C. § 7401 et seq.
-The project would not result in long-term or significant impacts on air quality, as discussed in Section 3.1 and would not inhibit attainment of air quality standards.
+The project would not result in long-term or significant impacts on air quality, as discussed in Section 3.10 and would not inhibit attainment of air quality standards.